 It has a list of known user agents to use randomly with requests.
-It also uses referrer forgery and it can bypass caching engines, thus it directly hits the server’s resource pool.
+It also uses referrer forgery and can bypass caching engines; thus, it directly hits the server’s resource pool.

 This tool is written in C++ and runs on Linux systems.

 - HTTP DDoS with invalid requests (similar to a DC++ attack)